Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 ### Peers with same networking configuration

-In this scenario, the migrated node has a new network configuration, but its peers keep the same IP addresses and ports as before.
+In this scenario, the migrated node has a new network configuration, but its peers keep the same IP addresses and ports.
 For example:

 - Node A's public IP address and port are changed, and Nodes B and C keep the same public IP addresses and ports.
-- Node A migrates from one private sub-network `10.1.X.X` to another sub-network `10.2.X.X` but can still connect to Nodes B and C using the same IP addresses as before, by routing across the sub-networks.
+- Node A migrates from one private sub-network `10.1.X.X` to another sub-network `10.2.X.X`, but can still connect to Nodes B and C using the same IP addresses as before, by routing across the sub-networks.

 #### Steps